hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-the-hpe-data-services-cloud-console-public-rest-api.md

 ### Authorization through OAuth2 Client Credential Workflow

-New components mentioned below:
+New keywords that are mentioned below:

 **[Resources](https://developer.hpe.com/blog/api-console-for-data-services-cloud-console/)**:  Components inside the DSCC such as storage array, volumes, and many other objects that are consumable, related to each others, and provides methods to operate on it.
+Usually is represented by path that is appended to Endpoint e.g. /api/v1/storage-array.

 **[Resource Owner](https://developer.hpe.com/blog/api-console-for-data-services-cloud-console/):**  The user that is registered inside the HPE GreenLake console that has capability to authorize the client application access to the DSCC resources.

 **[Client Application](https://developer.hpe.com/blog/api-console-for-data-services-cloud-console/):**  The stand-alone application that runs on the client machine, and usually are representing the customer's business application for automation, ticketing, monitoring and many other business processes.

+**[Access Token:](https://developer.hpe.com/blog/api-console-for-data-services-cloud-console/)** This is the object that describes the permission and the security context of which the client application was delegated.
+This token contains the identity and privileges of the DSCC user which create this token.

 **[API Gateway](https://developer.hpe.com/blog/api-console-for-data-services-cloud-console/)**: The API Gateway is the menu in the HPE GreenLake console that is used to register a client application and obtain the API client credentials (client-id and client-secret) for that client application.
 These credentials are required to generate short-lived access token that is used to make secure REST API calls to the DSCC application instance.

+**Endpoint**: Location where service can be accessed, usually is represented by URL (Uniform Resource Locator) e.g. https://eu1.data.cloud.hpe.com

 ![OAuth 2.0 flow](/img/greenlake-api-access-flow.png "authentication and authorization flow")